Debariyo/DSA-Documentation/README.md

 ### Project Overview: Analysis of Product and Customer Review Data for Strategic Insights

-As a Junior Data Analyst at RetailTech Insights, my project focuses on analyzing product and customer review data sourced from Amazon.
+This project focuses on analyzing product and customer review data sourced from Amazon.
 The objective is to generate actionable insights that support product development, refine marketing strategies, and improve customer engagement for our clients.

 This involves the collection, cleaning, and exploratory analysis of product performance metrics and textual customer reviews.
 Using tools like Excel, and visualization platforms such as PivotTable, I identify trends, pain points, and opportunities within customer feedback.